-Nate Thompson enters his seventh season as an assistant coach for the Arkansas baseball program in 2024.
+Nate Thompson completed his seventh season as an assistant coach for the Arkansas baseball program in 2024.

 On the field, Arkansas has displayed jaw-dropping power and prolific run-scoring ability since Thompson began working with the hitters, posting four of the top five school records for home runs in a season under his watch: 109 (2021), 106 (2022), 98 (2018) and 92 (2023).
 The Razorbacks recorded consecutive 100-homer seasons in 2021 (109) and 2022 (106) for the first time in school history.
 Arkansas also leads the SEC in runs scored (2,508) and runs batted in (2,326) since 2018.

-Since Thompson joined the coaching staff, Arkansas has won a nation-leading 244 games, made three trips to the College World Series (2018, 2019, 2022) and clinched a pair of overall SEC titles (2021, 2023) as well as four SEC Western Division titles (2018, 2019, 2021, 2023).
+Since Thompson joined the coaching staff, Arkansas has won a nation-leading 288 games, made three trips to the College World Series (2018, 2019, 2022), clinched a pair of overall SEC titles (2021, 2023) and captured five SEC Western Division titles (2018, 2019, 2021, 2023, 2024).
 Additionally, the Razorbacks won Collegiate Baseball’s national recruiting championship for the first time in program history in 2023 as their star-studded recruiting class was named the nation’s best by the publication.

 With Thompson as recruiting coordinator, Arkansas has signed a top-five class in three consecutive years (2021-23) and a top-10 class four years in a row (2020-23).
 Arkansas is the only team in the country with a top-five recruiting class, including the top-ranked class in 2023, by Collegiate Baseball in each of the last three years.